Freedom Park: A 2004 Independent Film

 Many people helped to make Freedom Park possible.
 Here’s a little bit about our story and how we all came together.
 This is the really quick version so you don’t get bored!

 Ludicrous Productions was formed by Jon Artigo and Chad Meserve in 1989.
 Kevin Painchaud joined the team in 1993 and helped launch Ludicrous into the digital age.
 They have many accomplishments ranging from the Emmy nominated "Muzic on the Edge" to a multi award winning full length feature film titled "Rutland, USA".
 Andrea Ajemian joined with Ludicrous to Produce and star in the feature film that was shot in her home town of Rutland, MA.
 Jon's next script, "Freedom Park" was written in the spring of 2003 and required a much larger budget for production involving hundreds of kids and a brand new AJ-SDX 900 Panasonic 24 P camera with built in wide screen -- among the top in digital technology.
 Victor J. Melfa, Jr. came on board as the Executive Producer of "Freedom Park" and brought with him years of experience in marketing and distribution.
 Jon, Andrea, and Victor created 3 Souls Films and are now looking forward to "Freedom Park's" premiere in September -- the first of many more to come.
+Integral to their success was the work done to bring their art to the internet, including this website.
+Jamie Pattern helped coordinate the development and implemented the user support system using Zendesk after running an exhaustive help desk comparison.
+This ensured the right mix of customized software products to fulfill the numerous requests received daily from fans, customers, and film makers.
 Click the links below for further information about the production companies or the individuals involved in the production.

 August 24, 2004